 A journal and a diary are similar in kind but differ in degree.
-Both are used to keep personal records but diaries deal with the day to day and journals with bigger picture reflection/aspiration.
+Both are used to keep personal records, but diaries tend to deal with the day to day, more data collection really, and journals with bigger picture reflection/aspiration.

 A journal, on the other hand, might be used to map out a general direction, perhaps partly based upon reflection on diary entries, of where one sees life going so they can determine if a course needs to be changed or if it's full sail ahead.